App to Track Money Owed

 For everyday balances where you want clarity without turning the relationship into scorekeeping.

-Good fit for: uneven purchases, travel, groceries, short-term cover, and partial repayments.
+Good fit for: uneven purchases, travel, groceries, short-term cover, partial repayments, and partner-specific shared spending.

 Small client or side-work balances